HamadaFMahdi/vue-rewards/README.md

 Firing confetti all over the page may seem like a questionable idea, but keep in mind that rewarding users for their actions is not.
 If a huge cloud of smiling emoji doesn't fit your application well, try changing the physics config to make it more subtle.

-You can read more on the subject of micro-interactions in my blog post – https://www.thedevelobear.com/post/microinteractions/
+You can read more on the subject of micro-interactions in this blog post – https://www.thedevelobear.com/post/microinteractions/

 ## Installation